Difference between Spring boot and NestJS

 - we need to expose

-so that it can be referenced by CustomerService.
+KeyServiceso that it can be referenced by CustomerService.

-, it doesn't import the Service to reference, it imports the module that defines the Service.
+and again, if you look at the code in customer.module.ts, it doesn't import the Service to reference, it imports the module that defines the Service.

-this is quite cumbersome, which is why NestJS provides a separate CLI
+this is quite cumbersome, which is why NestJS provides a separate CLI tool.

 instead of coding controllers, services, and modules by hand, you can just type the following to create the files and automatically update the module graph.